TarrySingh/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials/README.md

 Hi - Thanks for dropping by!<br>
 <br>
 I will be updating this tutorials site on a <b>daily basis</b> adding all relevant topcis for 2022 - 2024 especially pertaining to **GPU programming, Data Centric AI, Emerging topics like Sustainable AI with Web3AI.js (DeFI, DAO, NFT) and much more**.<br>

+**NOTE: All these tutorials are supported and accelerated on NVIDIA GPUs**
 <br>
 More importantly the applications of ML/DL/AI into industry areas such as Transportation, Medicine/Healthcare etc. will be something I'll watch with keen interest and would love to share the same with you.
 <br>